 - Visit ALL of the bookstores at each monument.
 They have carefully selected items that relate to the monument.
-If you like history books like me, you will find interesting books on very narrow topics.
+If you like history books like me, you will find interesting books on very specific topics.

-- White House tours must be booked well in advance and requires more documents to get in.
+- White House tours must be booked well in advance and require more documents to get in.
 You also cannot take pictures while you are inside but may have a small photo-op on the White House steps as you leave.

 - The train in D.C. is really easy and useable.
-We did not use it this time because we mainly walked and did not venture to far out of the district but do not be dissuaded from using it.
+We did not use it this time because we mainly walked and did not venture too far out of the district but do not be dissuaded from using it.
 I found the D.C. trains much easier than NYC for example.